 - 3.2.
-The features of the global safety regime include: - (a) International conventions that establish common obligations and mechanisms for ensuring protection and safety; - (b) Codes of conduct that promote the adoption of good practices in the relevant facilities and activities; - (c) Internationally agreed IAEA safety standards that promote the development and application of internationally harmonized safety requirements, guides and practices; - (d) International peer reviews of the regulatory control and safety of facilities and activities, and mutual learning by participating States; - (e) Regular mMultilateral and bilateral cooperation between the relevant national and international organizations that to enhances safety by means of harmonized approaches as well as to increases the quality and effectiveness of safety reviews and inspections, by means of knowledge sharing and feedback of experience.
+The features of the global safety regime include: - (a) International conventions that establish common obligations and mechanisms for ensuring protection and safety; - (b) Codes of conduct that promote the adoption of good practices in the relevant facilities and activities; - (c) Internationally agreed IAEA safety standards that promote the development and application of internationally harmonized safety requirements, guides and practices; - (d) International peer reviews of the regulatory control and safety of facilities and activities, and mutual learning by participating States;

+(e) Regular multilateral and bilateral cooperation between the relevant national and international organizations to enhance safety by means of harmonized approaches as well as to increase the quality and effectiveness of safety reviews and inspections, by means of sharing of knowledge and feedback of experience.

-3.2a.
-The government shall ensure that bilateral and multilateral arrangements are in place to benefit from international cooperation and as appropriate the provision of assistance in connection with a nuclear or radiological emergency [5] [8].
+3.2A.
+The government shall ensure that bilateral and multilateral arrangements are in place for benefiting from international cooperation and, as appropriate, from the provision of assistance in connection with a nuclear or radiological emergency [5, 8].